DanielGabbay/ng-splitter/README.md

   If your editor is not split, the extension will automatically create a split and open the file there.
 - **Adaptive Placement**
   Works with various editor layouts - if you have multiple editor groups, the extension will find the most appropriate adjacent group.
+- **Toggle View Mode**
+  Quickly toggle between single file view and multi-file view with a single button or keyboard shortcut.
+- **Smart File Opening**
+  The extension detects already open files and focuses on them instead of opening duplicates.
+- **Open All Related Files**
+  With a single click, open both related files in adjacent splits for a complete component overview.
 - **Convenient Navigation Buttons**
   Easy-to-use buttons in the editor title bar for quick navigation between component files.
+- **Keyboard Shortcuts**
+  Efficient keyboard shortcuts for all operations.
 - **Zero Configuration**
   Works out of the box—no additional settings required.